Isabel Coixet: Productions

-Isabel Coixet created her own production company in 2000, Miss Wasabi, with the vocation to self-produce her own more personal projects.
+Coixet created her own production company in 2000, Miss Wasabi, with the vocation to self-produce her own more personal projects.
 The production company has dedicated itself basically to advertising, the making of video clips, documentaries and a fictional feature film, but also to projects outside the audiovisual sector, such as exhibitions, books and other types of cultural projects.
-Among the main projects, directed and produced by Isabel Coixet, are the documentary 'Aral, el mar perdido' (2009), 'From I to J' (2010), 'Escuchando al Juez Garzón' (2011), the feature film 'Ayer no termina nunca' (2013), or "Talking about Rose.
-Prisoner of Hissène Habré" (2015).
+Among the main projects, directed and produced by Isabel Coixet, are the documentary Aral, el mar perdido (2009), From I to J (2010), Escuchando al Juez Garzón (2011), the feature film Ayer no termina nunca (2013), or Talking about Rose.
+Prisoner of Hissène Habré (2015).

 50 años de...

-On the occasion of the celebration of the 50th anniversary of TVE Catalunya (TVE Cataluña) Isabel Coixet, along with fifteen other Catalan documentary filmmakers, had the idea of capturing in images, taken from the archive of Televisión Española, the last half Spanish century.
+On the occasion of the celebration of the 50th anniversary of TVE Catalunya (TVE Cataluña), Coixet, along with fifteen other Catalan documentary filmmakers, had the idea of capturing images, taken from the archive of Televisión Española, of the last half-century in Spain.
 The programme 50 years of...
 (50 años de…) is in honor of the fiftieth anniversary of the first TVE broadcast in Catalonia, whose first headquarters was the mythical Miramar Hotel in Barcelona, which was maintained for twenty-four years, until 1983, when the production center was moved to San Cugat del Vallés.
 There has been a second season, as well as a third entitled Cómo hemos cambiado.